 Support and Care is of prime importance and is provided 24 hours a day by qualified staff under the personal supervision of the Registered Manager.
 Local GPs visit the home regularly and are on call at all times.

-Sussex Health Care retain the services of a range of therapists.
+SHC has access to a range of trusted external therapists.
 Physiotherapy, occupational therapy and reflexology are available on request.
-Expert advice is available to advise on any aspect of a service user's care, recreational pursuits or environment.
+Expert advice is available to advise on any aspect of an individual's care, recreational pursuits or environment.

-The activities programme is one of the most important aspects of life at Sycamore Lodge, the activities centre in the grounds is a lively place.
-A huge range of activities offered to the service users who are also encouraged to pursue college placements and work experience options.
-Enabling service users to be as independent as possible is also important for personal development.
+The activities programme is one of the most important aspects of life at Sycamore Lodge, and the activities centre in the grounds is a lively place.
+A huge range of activities are offered to the people we support, who are also encouraged to pursue college placements and work experience options.
+Enabling people to be as independent as possible is also important for personal development.

-Meal times are an important social interlude at Sycamore Lodge and service users are encouraged, where able, to plan meals and prepare their own food with support.
+Meal times are an important social interlude at Sycamore Lodge and everyone is encouraged, where able, to plan meals and prepare their own food with support.

-All staff undertake an induction programme of instruction when joining Sussex Health Care.
+All staff undertake an induction programme when joining SHC.
 In addition a system of supervision and support for care staff enables them to gain experience and increase their skills.
-Extensive in-house training is provided by the Sussex Health Care training team and QCF courses are undertaken in conjunction with local colleges.
-Sussex Health Care has its own accredited Edexcel Academy for internal and external courses.
+Extensive in-house training is provided by the SHC Training Academy, and QCF courses are undertaken in conjunction with local colleges.
+SHC has its own accredited Edexcel Academy for internal and external courses.